During pregnancy you will be offered screening tests to check that you and your baby are healthy.

 - other tests and scans offered during pregnancy.

 Screening tests can tell you whether you or your baby are more likely to have a medical condition.
 Some medical conditions can make you and your baby very sick and others can affect how your baby grows and learns.
 If screening shows that you or your baby may have a condition, you will be offered further tests that will let you know for certain.

-When you first see your midwife (or specialist doctor) during pregnancy you will be offered a blood test.
-This blood test is free, and it checks:
+When you first see your midwife (or specialist doctor) during pregnancy you will be offered blood tests.
+The tests are free and are taken from 1 blood sample.
+They check:

 - your blood group and rhesus factor (if you are rhesus negative, ask your midwife [or specialist doctor] to explain what this means)